Nehonix-Team/ret-compiler/CONTRIBUTING.md

 - Release notes for significant contributions
 - GitHub contributor graphs

-Thank you for contributing to Fortify Schema and helping make TypeScript validation better for everyone.
+Thank you for contributing to ReliantType and helping make TypeScript validation better for everyone.